Butterfly Effects and Battleship Defects

 Fletcher assesses that he has killed one, maybe two carriers, but not all.
 He is left with two heavily damaged carriers and two greatly depleted air groups against at least one operational enemy carrier.
 Even worse, with the loss of Neosho, he can no longer refuel at sea.
 Things are made worse when, at 1247, gasoline fumes in Lexington’s hangar are ignited by an errant electrical spark.
 The massive explosion rocks the ship and starts a massive fire.
 Fletcher is informed at 1422 by Fitch of reports of two undamaged enemy carriers.
 Fletcher makes the decision to withdraw.
 At 1442, another massive explosion rocks Lexington, followed by yet another at 1525.
 The fires are uncontrollably by 1538 and the crew begins evacuating at 1707.

 Takagi is left with a single operational carrier (Zuikaku) and 37 operational aircraft, the majority of which are fighters (an additional thirty-five aircraft aboard Haruna are available but unable to be launched).
+Zuihō’s air complement is non-material, which proves frustrating to Takagi—who has an operational carrier with no aircraft he can meaningful use and an inoperational carrier with aircraft he cannot use.
 At 1210, Shōkaku detaches from the battle and sets course for Japan.
 Hiei limps in the same direction, but it is not clear if she can be saved.
 Takagi asks her captain, Komura Keizō, if the ship can be saved.
 Komura states she can, and she is, eventually, at the cost of 515 of her 1432-man crew.
 Haruna, while in no danger of sinking, must be towed until temporary repairs allow her to get back under her own power on the morning of May 9.
 The escorts of the Carrier Striking Force are dangerously low on fuel, some as low as 20%.
 Takagi informs Inoue that he cannot provide air cover for the invasion convoy, but he has sunk a pair of American carriers.
-Ryuhō is both condemned and spared by her unpreparedness, as her hangars were filled with unarmed and unfueled aircraft, and thus, she avoids sympathetic fires and explanations and is able to escape destruction.
 Having spotted Task Force 44, Inoue recalls the transports and the rest of his forces.
+To add insult to injury, as the forces are withdrawing, Zuihō is ambushed by USS Tautog (SS-199) outside of Truk lagoon after it is delayed taking on fresh scout aircraft and is struck by three torpedoes—two of which function, shockingly, crippling the ship (the third suffers a circular run and forces Tautog deep).

 The Americans have achieved a major strategic and narrow tactical victory but at a significant cost.
-The IJN has temporarily lost use of three of its four most advanced aircraft carriers: Zuikaku, Shōkaku, and Ryuhō.
-Three of these are temporary, and one (Zuikaku) is because of Japanese doctrine on regenerating air group losses.
+The IJN has temporarily lost use of its two most modern carriers: Zuikaku and Shōkaku.
+One (Zuikaku) is due to Japanese air group regeneration doctrine.
+They also lose their second eye, Zuihō, a devestating blow to the short-term plans of the Navy.
 The loss of Ryujō is not materially significant, but the loss of many of her aviators is sorely felt when trying to regenerate Zuikaku’s air group.
-The Kongō-class carriers have also confirmed their squalid reputations with their meager performance.
+The Kongō-class carriers also confirm their squalid reputations with a meager performance.
 The price of this American victory is one carrier badly damaged and another sunk.
 Even in this, there is a silver lining.
 The failure of damage control practices aboard Lexington will be a lesson learned the hard way and ensuring that no other gas-fume explosions will occur on another carrier.
 And most important of all, the Japanese will not take Port Moresby.
 Their drive into the South Pacific is halted and will not resume until July with the landings on New Georgia and Guadalcanal—and the Invasion of Milne Bay.

 A Very Different Midway